-In two studies we investigated the relation between information structure and argument omission in German child language in order to quantify to what extent the subject-object hypothesis (i.e., subjects are omitted more often than objects) is influenced by discourse pragmatics.
-Twenty-four children took part in an elicited production study in which they produced transitive SVO and OVS sentences.
+In two studies, we investigated the relation between information structure and argument omission in German child language in order to quantify to what extent the subject-object hypothesis (i.e., subjects are omitted more often than objects) is influenced by discourse pragmatics.
+Twenty four children took part in an elicited production study in which they produced transitive subject-verb-object and object-verb-subject sentences.
 Both constructions are instances of a topic-comment information structure.
 The results showed that 3;6 year-old children omitted subjects and objects alike when the arguments assumed topics status and were placed in utterance-initial position.
-In a second study we then assessed whether a model of language learning implemented with a recency-bias (resulting in learning from the end of utterances) would produce similar omission rates of initial arguments.
-The model was found to be sensitive to the frequency with which both word orders occurred in the input: Initial objects were omitted more often than initial subjects, the pattern found in German caregiver speech.
+In a second study, we then assessed whether a model of language learning implemented with a recency bias (resulting in learning from the end of utterances) would produce similar omission rates of initial arguments.
+The model was found to be sensitive to the frequency with which both word orders occurred in the input: initial objects were omitted more often than initial subjects, the pattern found in German caregiver speech.
 The results suggest that argument omission is heavily influenced by information structure and that a subject-object asymmetry per se does not exist.